The Monday crash comes days before a government deadline to have the site largely fixed.

-The bill would require companies suing for patent infringement to identify the patents and claims infringed in their initial court pleadings, potentially making it more difficult for patent holders to file broad infringement claims.
+The bill would tighten up the process by requiring plaintiffs in patent infringement lawsuits to identify the patents and claims infringed in initial court filings.

 ICANN this week announced a new panel that will address concerns about Internet governance.

 The operation sold unwanted business listings, calling them yellow page listings, to U.S. businesses and organizations, the FTC said.

 The federal government has trained more than 10,000 call-center workers to help people shop for insurance, a spokeswoman said.

 The website's tech team has fixed more than 200 bugs in the past month, officials say.

 U.S. District Judge Denny Chin said in his ruling that Google Books provides a new and efficient way for readers and researchers to find books.